abangalore/ITEarlyWarning/README.md

 10. In the Cmd prompt window type cd C:\ITEarlyWarning

-11. Once in C:\ITEarlyWarning  type ITEarlyEarning  (This is a .bat file)
+11. Once in C:\ITEarlyWarning  type ITEarlyWarning  (This is a .bat file)

 12. This kicks of a batch file that will initialize and cotinously monitor the directories specified in the windows.conf directory.
 Every  5 minutes a file be stored with any possible changes in the C:\ITEarlyWarning\archive directory.